-It depends in which state.
-For example, Washington State requires CO2 monitoring in restaurants with an alarm trigger at 450ppm.
+It depends on which state.
+For example, Washington State requires CO2 monitoring in restaurants with an alarm trigger at 450 ppm.

-Carbon dioxide is a critical gas for our survival on planet earth.
-CO2 is a fantastic proxy to pathogen transmission risk and in some cases, has even been mandated to be used in schools and restaurants.
-Due to the increased CO2 meter demand a good quality CO2 monitor can be purchased below $100.
+Carbon dioxide is a critical gas for our survival on Earth.
+CO2 also acts as a fantastic proxy to pathogen transmission risk.
+In some cases, a CO2 monitors are required for indoor use in schools and restaurants.
+Due to the increased carbon dioxide meter demand, a quality CO2 monitor can be purchased for below $100.

 About The Author